tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/上传对象/简单上传_intl_en.md

 - Multipart upload with APIs or SDKs: You can upload an object up to 48.82 TB (i.e., 50,000 GB).
 For more information, please see [Multipart Upload](https://intl.cloud.tencent.com/document/product/436/14112)
 - COSCMD: You can upload an object up to 40 TB.
 For more information, please see [COSCMD](https://intl.cloud.tencent.com/document/product/436/10976).

->?
->When initiating a request, if you want to specify a directory or path, you can use `/`.
+>?When initiating a request, if you want to specify a directory or path, you can use `/`.
 For example, if you need to upload `picture.png` to the `doc` directory, set the object key to `doc/picture.png`.
+>

 ## Use Cases